TailGuy/DF-docker/README.md

 ## Gettting started

 ### Installation

-Clone repository with submodules
+Clone the repository:
 ```
 git clone --recursive https://github.com/TailGuy/DF-docker.git
 ```

-cd into the project directory
+Navigate to the directory:
 ```
 cd DF-docker
 ```

 ### Setting up your environment variables

-Create `.env` file from the template file `.envtemplate` and change all of the `changme` parts
+Create `.env` file from the template file `.envtemplate` and change all of the `changme`  parts, such as InfluxDB credentials and tokens.
 ```
 cp ./.envtemplate ./.env
 sudo nano .env
 ```

 ### Running the docker compose script
 run the project
 ```
 docker compose up --build -d